The square of a Hamilton cycle in randomly perturbed graphs

 We start from connecting $H_x$ to $H_x'$, while absorbing two vertices of $Z$.
 We pick $H' \in \cH'$ and $z_x,z_x' \in Z$ such that the vertices in $H_x \cup \{z_x\} \cup H'$ and $H' \cup \{z_x' \} \cup H_x'$ each have at least $2\delta n$ common neighbours in $V$.
 This is possible by using Claim~\ref{claim:min_degree3} and the regularity property of $G$.
-Then by Lemma~\ref{lem:embedding}, a.a.s.~the random graph $G_2$ has a path on four vertices within each of these two sets of $2\delta n$ vertices, that gives the desired connection (c.f.~Figure~\ref{fig_HC2_k3_2}).
+Then, as we assumed that Lemma~\ref{lem:embedding} holds in $G_3$, there is a path on four vertices within each of these two sets of $2\delta n$ vertices, that gives the desired connection (c.f.~Figure~\ref{fig_HC2_k3_2}).